KaiNakamura/nixos/README.md

 sudo sops -d secrets.yaml
 ```

+### Adding a New Machine

+When setting up a new machine, we need to add its public key to the `.sops.yaml` file to allow it to decrypt the secrets.

-To view a machine's public key (for adding to `.sops.yaml`), there's a helpful alias:
+To view a machine's public key, there's a helpful alias:

 ```sh
 age-key-show